-I work on the R1 at Rabbit.
+I work on the R1 at Rabbit, where I invented many of its networking and tunneling tricks.

 I was the first and only "Hacker in Residence" at Consumer Reports Innovation Lab, where I worked on peer-to-peer geosearch for self-organizing local marketplaces.